 Pulav (pulao or pilaf) is a one pot meal that is made in most Indian homes.
 It is a good way for moms to make their kids eat vegetables, apart from the fact that it means less cleaning up.
 For some reason my mother would make it more often when dad was on tour, or if she was not up to cooking a full meal.
 And for the same reason, it did not seem special enough, until one young lady made me realize that it was indeed something special and not just a dish everyone can cook well.
-The credit goes to Jr.H’s friend, Jr.K who did.
-No, she did not come up to me and say so in words.
+The credit goes to Jr.H’s friend, K.

 One day Jr.H told me as I was packing her lunch, “if its pulav you better pack me a larger portion than you usually do.
 Otherwise, I don’t really get much to eat.”
 I know she loves pulav but I suspected whether she could eat more than what I pack for her, which is quite a lot.
 And then she said, “You know what K says about your pulav, and she does not say this about other pulavs, ok?!”
 This is the part where my ears stand up.
 I hope something good will follow.
-K is a Punjabi girl and a comment about North Indian dish from a North-Indian girl always matters!
-I am a bit apprehensive – understandbly.
+K is Punjabi and a comment about a North Indian dish from a North-Indian girl always matters.
+I was a bit apprehensive – understandably.
 “Well?”
 I said, cautiously.
 “She says pulav was just pulav until she ate my pulav, and then it became – YAY!
 Pulav!”
 That sums it up.
-Doesn’t it?

 To say the truth, it is not at all about the pulav.
 It never is.

 Another feature about my pulav that surprises most is that I always make it in a pressure cooker.
 I swear by it.
-It has never let me down, unless I have been watching a very interesting thriller.
-In which case you should forgive me for losing track of time.
+It has never let me down, unless I have been watching a very interesting thriller, reading a good book or playing some word game.
+In which case one should ideally be forgiven for losing track of time.
 Even a minute more than the recommended time can ruin your pulav – not beyond repair though.
 Two minutes more will definitely ruin it beyond repair.
 One of my readers, Bharati tried my pressure cooking method and confirmed that the timing was perfect.
 Of course the timing also depends on whether you are using an aluminium or a steel pressure cooker.
 Aluminium conducts heat more uniformly which means that the chances of pulav cooks a minute or two faster than in Stainless steel.
 My earlier recipes of pulav were made in an aluminium cooker but I soon switched over to steel.
 The one given below is made in a stainless cooker.
 The time difference is hardly a minute or two.

 Pulav is usually served with raita, rajma or chhole but we like it best served with kali dal.
 I do not add green chillies or red chilli powder because I like my pulav only fragrant, not spicy.
 But if you like some heat, go ahead and add 2 green chillies or a tsp. of chilli powder.